 This energy relates to disciplining mental energy and channeling it through action to produce tangible results.
 It may relate to technology, ego, society, societal structures & systems, conflict and resolution.

-This relates with the throat chakra.
-Associations range from positive to negative like justice, revealing truth that cuts through lies on one hand to anguish, overthinking, division (when the card is in reverse).
+This relates with the throat chakra, intellect, communication (verbal or written), research, organization and teaching.
+Associations range from positive to negative like justice, clear perception of situations, revealing truth that cuts through lies on one hand to anguish, overthinking, division (when the card is in reverse).
 This suit can also be associated with the fact that with power comes responsibility, spies, gossips and monitoring spirits.

 Like the wands suit, swords relates to fast situational development.
 The developing story of sequential ascending order of the cards tells the story of the page of swords.